cloudify-cosmo/docs.getcloudify.org/content/manager/upload-blueprint.md

 3. Enter a unique name for the blueprint.
    For example, you can upload one instance of the blueprint as `blueprint-template` and another instance as a `blueprint-with-input`.
 4. (Optional) Select the YAML filename of the blueprint.
    This field refers to the .yaml file that contains the application topology.
 If left blank, the default `blueprint.yaml` file is used.
+If there is no .yaml blueprint file, an error is shown here.
 5. Click **Upload** to upload the upload the blueprint package.